Spice Global

 DigiSpice (aka Spice Global) was an Indian conglomerate headquartered in Singapore.
 The company operates in the sectors of telecom, finance, entertainment and technology.
 They operate internationally in Los Angeles, New York, Kuala Lumpur, London, Dubai, Nepal, Bangladesh, Uganda, Tanzania, Zimbabwe, Sri Lanka and Shenzhen.

 In 2014, the company's aggregated assets totalled US$2 billion with over 10,000 employees worldwide.

 Spice Global is planning to offer full-fledged banking service, with focus on smart banking, which is showing a 227% annual growth, to its customers.
 It has applied to the Reserve Bank of India (RBI) for a license.
 The company is already offering financial services through Wall Street Finance, which has 6,000 sub-agents across India, including Vijaya Bank, ICICI Bank and Kotak.

-In 2014 the company made an aggressive bid to acquire the American business magazine Forbes Media, from the Forbes family and the private equity group Elevation Partners.
+In 2014, the company made an aggressive bid to acquire the American business magazine Forbes Media, from the Forbes family and the private equity group Elevation Partners.
 Ozi Amanat valued the company and acquisition at $300–$500m and quoted it as one of the world’s most brilliant brands.

 The bid for Forbes was short listed as the 3 top bidders for acquisition, beating Time Inc, Fox, Bloomberg, Warren Buffett and other major investors.

 History

 Spice Global was established in 1980 by B. K. Modi under the name, Modi Corp.
 Later, the company came to be known as MCorp Global and Spice Corp, before it finally became Spice Global.

 In 2009, a bid between Virgin Mobile and Spice Global was held for the 3G contract of Mahanagar Telephone Nigam Limited.
 The deal was eventually called off due to regulation issues and a deal was not signed for the network.

 Spice Telecom was sold to Idea Cellular in 2008.

 The company abandoned plans for a US$ 500 million IPO when the Dubai Financial Market General Index dropped 65 percent in 2009.
 The decision where to hold the IPO was withheld from the general public with Singapore, Hong Kong, London, and the US as strongly speculated possibilities.
 However, plans in 2012 revealed Spice Global would be listed in London.
 Modi expects to raise US$ 1 billion in the listing where London has agreed to the listing.

+In May 2023, the Times of India reported that Spice Money, a subsidiary of Spice Global, was partnering with Boston Consulting Group (BCG) to strengthen its reach across India.
+Spice Money was founded in 2015 and aims to develop financial strategies for rural customers in India in saving, credit, and commerce.
+The partnership with BCG will seek to identify financial areas that demand greater attention and support in rural communities.